OctopusDeploy/docs/src/pages/docs/tenants/tenant-roles-and-security.md

 ### Step 2: Configure the account managers team {#step-2-configure-account-managers-team}

-Now we will create a team for all the Account Managers and add the role we created in the last step.
+Now we will create a team for all the account managers and add the role we created in the last step.

-1. In **Configuration ➜ Teams** click Add team and call it **Toby's clients**.
-Be sure to select "Accessible in the X space only" unless you have tenants spread over multiple [Spaces](/docs/administration/spaces) and then select **Save**.
+1. In **Configuration ➜ Teams** click **ADD TEAM** and call it **Toby's clients**.
+Be sure to select "Accessible in the X space only" unless you have tenants spread over multiple [Spaces](/docs/administration/spaces) and then click **Save**.

 :::figure
 ![](/docs/tenants/images/add-account-manager-team.png)
 :::

-2. Under **User Roles** select **Include User Role** button.
+2. Navigate to **USER ROLES** click **INCLUDE USER ROLE**.

 :::figure
 ![](/docs/tenants/images/multi-tenant-include-user-role.png)
 :::

-3. From the dropdown, select the **Tenant project deployer role**.
+3. From the dropdown, select the **Tenant project deployer** role.

 :::figure
 ![](/docs/tenants/images/multi-tenant-select-user-role.png)
 :::

-4. Under **Members ➜ Add member**  and add any user accounts that will form part of this team.
+4. Navigate to **MEMBERS ➜ ADD MEMBER** and add any user accounts that will form part of this team.

 ### Step 3: Reduce the scope of the team {#step-3-reduce-team-scope}

 After adding the **Tenant project deployer** role, we'll see that Toby has access to all tenants.
-Toby only needs access to the accounts that he's responsible for; Midland Veterinary and Valley Veterinary Clinic.
-To limit Toby to his accounts, click on the **ellipses ➜ Edit**
+Toby only needs access to the accounts that he's responsible for: Midland Veterinary and Valley Veterinary Clinic.
+To limit Toby to his accounts, click on the overflow menu (`...`) and select **Edit**

 :::figure
 ![](/docs/tenants/images/edit-tenant-team.png)